Summer is around the corner, and rocking abs at the beach is usually a hot topic of discussion. So what exactly goes into having poppin’ abs?

-The same way each person's body distributes fat differently, the way your physical abdominal muscles are built will influence how your stomach looks.
-If you browse REAL progress photos you will notice that the size, shape and insertion of the muscle can be drastically different.
+Just as everyone’s body stores fat differently, everyone’s physical abdominal muscles are built in varying ways that may influence how your stomach looks.
+If you browse REAL progress photos you will notice that the size, shape, and insertion of the muscle can be drastically different.

-Abdominals are muscles just like your biceps or glutes, so if you want them to make a statement then you’ve gotta work!
+Abdominals are muscles just like your biceps or glutes—if you want them to make a statement then you have to put in the work!
 The more developed and defined your abs are, the more shape they will have under your body fat.
-Even if you are training heavy compound movements, throwing in a few sets of direct ab training 3-4 days per week as a finisher is a surefire way to see progress.
+Even if you are already training using heavy compound movements, throwing in a few sets of direct ab training three or four days per week as a finisher is a great way to start seeing progress.
 Not only does core work have aesthetic benefits, but it will also carry over into stability in your training, improve your posture and protect your back.

 On a pull-up bar, start from a still, hanging position.
 Raise your legs as far as you can while also engaging your abs.
 This could be touching your toes to the bar, legs straight to parallel or tucking knees to chest.
 Do whatever version you can comfortably perform without swinging or losing control.
 To increase difficulty, add a dumbbell between your feet.